-One of the major competition in the computer industry is Dell vs HP vs Lenovo.
+One of the major competitions in the computer industry is Dell vs HP vs Lenovo.
 Even though others might also participate, they hold together hold more than 50% market share.

-All of them makes major computer series such as XPS, Inspiron, Thinkpad, Alienware, Omen and so on and if you notice each of the series caters to different audiences, and the thing is you can't pin point on one brand being the best, but you can almost say which is the best in a particular segment.
+All of them make major computer series such as XPS, Inspiron, Thinkpad, Alienware, Omen and so on and if you notice each of the series caters to different audiences, and the thing is you can't say one brand is the best, but you can almost say which is the best in a particular segment.

-In 2019 Dell, HP and Lenovo together holds around 63 percentage of the market share of personal computer vendors.
+In 2019 Dell, HP and Lenovo together hold around 63 per cent of the market share of personal computer vendors.
 This includes desktops, laptops and netbooks.
 This shows how big these giants are since they hold a monopoly on an industry of huge size.

 The list is topped by Lenovo with 24.1% market share, followed by HP with 22.2% and Dell with 16.8%.
 This shows that these are the elite laptop makers in the industry.

 Brands under which they sell

 As mentioned before, since it is better to classify which is the best brand across each segment, we have listed all the brands under which they sell their laptops.
-You might have heard of Inspiron, XPS, ThinkPad, Pavilion and wondered what they all mean, so we have put a list to demistify that for you.
+You might have heard of Inspiron, XPS, ThinkPad, Pavilion and wondered what they all mean, so we have put a list to demystify that for you.

 Dell is a company that was founded in 1984, around 36 years ago.

-Dell sells PCs, servers, data storage devices, softwares and other electronics build by third party manufacturers.
+Dell sells PCs, servers, data storage devices, software and other electronics built by third-party manufacturers.
 Dell majorly sells devices under three brands:

 - Vostro - budget laptops